MicrosoftDocs/quantum-docs-pr/articles/tutorials/circuit-qft-tutorial.md

 ﻿---
-title: Tutorial: Simulate a quantum circuit | Microsoft Docs
+title: Tutorial: Addressing individual qubits in a quantum program | Microsoft Docs
-description: Step-by-step tutorial to simulate a basic quantum circuit in Q#.
-Explore quantum gates and superposition.
+description: Step-by-step tutorial on writing and simulating a quantum program which operates at the individual qubit level
 author: gillenhaalb
 ms.author: a-gibec@microsoft.com
 ms.topic: tutorial
 ms.date: 10/06/2019
 uid: microsoft.quantum.circuit-tutorial
-# Customer intent: As a newcomer to the Q# (any amount of quantum experience), I want to know how to write and simulate a quantum circuit in Q# so that I can explore further on my own.
 ---

-# Tutorial: Simulate quantum circuits in Q#
+# Tutorial: Write and simulate qubit-level programs in Q#
-Welcome to the Quantum Development Kit tutorial on setting up and simulating a basic quantum circuit.
+Welcome to the Quantum Development Kit tutorial on writing and simulating a basic quantum program operating on individual qubits.
-It is important to note that the Q# language is far more than a new syntax for simulating quantum circuits.
-If that were the only goal, a mere library of classical functions would have sufficed, because a quantum circuit is nothing more than the state's evolution through a specific sequence of gates---all of which can be fully expressed through matrix multiplication.
-Just as higher level classical languages like C and Python allow one to go beyond simulating sequences of AND and OR gates, Q# has been specifically designed with a computational paradigm shift in mind.
-It is to be used for writing subroutines that, under the control of a classical host program and computer, execute on a separate quantum processing unit, thereby allowing developers to fully harness this classical-quantum symbiosis in full-scale quantum programs.

-However, if you are new to the ideas of quantum computation, or a researcher interested in fiddling with some ideas, small scale circuit simulation can nevertheless be a valuable tool---and, of course, it is still made easy with Q#.
-Having already [installed the QDK and set up your environment](xref:microsoft.quantum.install), you're probably eager to get started.
+While higher-level algorithms such as Grover's search are where the power of quantum computation (link to Eduardo's doc on impact?) is manifested, even the most complex programs are built upon operations at the qubit-level.
+The flexibility of Q# allows users to approach quantum systems from any such level of abstraction, and in this tutorial we dive down to individual qubits.
+This low-level view of quantum information processing is often desribed in terms of ["quantum circuits"](xref:microsoft.quantum.concepts.circuits) as it simply corresponds to the sequential application of gates to specific qubits of a system.
-In this tutorial, we will show you the necessary components of running an application with Q# as we set up and simulate the circuit for the quantum Fourier transform, a subroutine that is integral to many larger quantum algorithms.
+Specifically, we take a look under the hood of the [quantum Fourier transform](https://en.wikipedia.org/wiki/Quantum_Fourier_transform), a subroutine that is integral to many larger quantum algorithms.

-By the end, you will be ready to take quantum circuits from paper and run them in Q#.
+## Pre-requisites

+* [Install](xref:microsoft.quantum.install) the Quantum Development Kit using your preferred language and development environment
+* If you already have the QDK installed, make sure you have [updated](xref:microsoft.quantum.update) to the latest version

 ## In this tutorial, you'll learn how to: